awolverp/createpy-rs/README.md

 # CreatePy
-A simple command-line tool to create Python projects, written in Rust.
+A simple command-line tool to create python projects, written in Rust.

-Create Python projects, create a virtual environment, and create an empty git repository for it, with only one command.
+Create python projects, create a virtual environment, and create an empty git repository for it, only by one command.

 > [!NOTE]\
-> This isn't a special repository, I wrote this tool to speedup my works, and practice **Rust** language.
+> This isn't a special repository, i wrote this tool to speedup my works, and practice **Rust** language.

 **Features**:
-- `Virtualenv` and `Venv` scripts are supported.
+- `virtualenv`, and `venv` scripts are supported.
 - `git` is supported:
     - Create an empty git repository, you can specify branch name,
     - Set user name, and email address for it,